Model Context Protocol: The Open Standard for AI Integrations

 | Prompts | User | Interaction templates with arguments | plan-vacation, code-review as slash commands |

-Tools are the most frequently used primitive: the LLM decides which tool to call based on the context.
-Tools can have side effects (e.g. sending emails, writing files) and return structured results .
+Tools are the most commonly used primitive: the LLM decides which tool to call based on the context.
+Tools can have side effects (such as sending emails or writing files) and return structured results .

-Resources, on the other hand, merely provide data: the application decides which resources are included as context.
-They work similarly to GET endpoints in REST – read-only and addressed via URIs such as trips://history/ .
+Resources, by contrast, simply provide data: the application decides which resources to include as context.
+They behave much like GET endpoints in REST – read-only and addressed via URIs such as trips://history/ .

-Prompts are called explicitly by users, e.g. as slash commands.
-A plan-vacation prompt could expect structured arguments such as destination and travel dates and generate a multi-part conversation from them .
+Prompts are invoked explicitly by users, typically as slash commands.
+A plan-vacation prompt might expect structured arguments such as destination and travel dates, and turn them into a multi-part conversation .

-While Server Primitives deliver data and functions to the client, Client Primitives enable the reverse path – the server can make requests to the client :
+Where server primitives deliver data and functions to the client, client primitives open up the reverse path – the server can make requests back to the client :

 | Client Primitive | Function | Security Control |